Keith-Dao/PyTorch-Models/CNN/VGG/README.md

 |     wolf      |       0.5645       |        0.3882        |      0.6404       |     0.6087      |      0.3806       |     0.5700     |      0.5858       |       0.3844        |      0.6032      |
 |     woman     |       0.4761       |        0.2988        |      0.3063       |     0.4721      |      0.3451       |     0.3400     |      0.4741       |       0.3203        |      0.3223      |
 |     worm      |       0.6717       |        0.4672        |      0.6875       |     0.6371      |      0.4267       |     0.5500     |      0.6540       |       0.4460        |      0.6111      |

+Similar to AlexNet, VGG performs better on the test set as opposed to the validation set.
+Unlike the results when training on the MNIST dataset, VGG performs significantly better than AlexNet across all datasets.

+As seen in the loss graph, the generalisation gap is continuing to widen.
+Further training may exacerbate the gap, causing the test performance to degrade.
+However, due to the weight decay being used during training, the model may not learn any more with further epochs.

 ## References